Berbice Rebellion

-The Berbice Rebellion was a slave rebellion in Guyana that began on 23 February 1763 and lasted to December, with leaders including Coffij.
-The first major slave revolt in South America, it is seen as a major event in Guyana's anti-colonial struggles, and when Guyana became a republic in 1970 the state declared 23 February as a day to commemorate the start of the Berbice slave revolt.
+The Berbice Rebellion was a slave rebellion in Berbice, Dutch Guiana (present-day Guyana), that began on 27 February 1763 and lasted to April 1764, with among them the famous rebel leader Cuffy.
+(Note: Also spelt as Coffij, Coffy, Kofi, Kofi Badu, or Koffi.)
+This was the first major slave revolt in South America, and it is seen as a major event in Guyana's anti-colonial struggles.
+When Guyana became an independent republic in 1970 the state declared the anniversary of Cuffy's slave rebellion on 23 February as the Republic Day, a day to commemorate the start of the Berbice slave revolt.
+Cuffy is a national hero commemorated in a large monument in the capital, Georgetown.

-In 1763, the slave rebellion in Berbice, in present-day Guyana, was led by a Coromantin man named Cuffy or Kofi and his deputy Akra or Akara.
-The slave rebellion lasted from February 1763 into 1764.
-Cuffy, like Tacky, was born in West Africa before being trafficked and enslaved.
-He led a revolt of more than 2,500 against the colony's regime.
+The slave rebellion was led by a Coromantin man named Cuffy and his deputy Captain Accara.
+(Note: Also spelt as Akara, or Akra.
+And with the Old-Dutch version Capitein.)
+Cuffy was born in the Dutch Gold Coast in West Africa (now south Ghana) before being trafficked and enslaved.
+He led the revolt of more than 2,500 against the colony's regime.
 After acquiring firearms, the rebels attacked plantations.
-They gained an advantage after taking the house of Peerboom.
-They told the whites inside that they could leave, but the rebels killed many as they did and took several prisoners, including the wife of a plantation owner, whom Cuffy kept as his wife.
+They gained an advantage after taking the plantation De Peereboom.
+They told the European settlers that they could leave the colony, however the rebels killed many when they did and took several prisoners, including the wife of a plantation owner, whom Cuffy kept as his wife.

-After several months, a dispute between Cuffy and Akra led to a war.
-On 2 April 1763, Cuffy wrote to Governor van Hoogenheim saying that he did not want a war against the whites and proposed a partition of Berbice with the whites occupying the coastal areas and the blacks the interior.
-Akara's faction won, and Cuffy killed himself.
-The anniversary of Cuffy's slave rebellion, 23 February, is Republic Day in Guyana, and Cuffy is a national hero commemorated in a large monument in the capital, Georgetown.
+After several months, a dispute between Cuffy and Accara led to a conflict in which Accara turned against Cuffy.
+On 2 April 1763, Cuffy wrote to Governor van Hoogenheim, stating that he did not want a war against the colony's rulers of the Dutch West India Company (WIC) in the Dutch Republic, and proposed a partition of Berbice with the WIC occupying the coastal areas and the free slaves the interior.
+Accara's faction attacked Cuffy and won, resulting in Cuffy taking his own life.